pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ### How do we add new sites to a Professional Workspace?

-See [Sites](/guides/account-mgmt/workspace-sites-teams/sites) for more information.
+Refer to [Sites](/guides/account-mgmt/workspace-sites-teams/sites) for more information.

 ### Why do login attempts fail for all users across my workspace simultaneously?

 Any large agency that has multiple developers who login frequently via username/password will trigger failed logins for everyone else who works on the site.
-This occurs despite everyone using the right password and even when one user logins in and out successfully 3 times.
+This occurs despite everyone using the right password and even when one user logs in and out successfully 3 times.

 As a workaround, we recommend following development best practice workflows by [authenticating via SSH key for password-less access](/ssh-keys).

 ### Why can't I access Multidev on my site when the Supporting Organization can use it?

-Only workspace team members and administrators of a Supporting Organization with Multidev will be able to use this feature.
-Site team members who are associated with the site but not the agency can access Multidev environments via the unique URL, but will not be able to commit code to them.
+Only workspace team members and administrators of a Supporting Organization with Multidev can use this feature.
+Site team members who are associated with the site but not the agency can access Multidev environments via the unique URL, will not be able to commit code to them.

 ### Why can't my Agency workspace own a site?